Mohammed-Taher6705/jigsaw-puzzle-matching/README.md

 ## Overview

-This repository contains a set of Jupyter notebooks implementing an image-processing pipeline and algorithms for matching jigsaw-puzzle pieces (crop, denoise, enhance, and match).
-The notebooks walk through preprocessing steps, visual outputs, and matching algorithms.
-One notebook provides a UI-based demo that is available only on Google Colab.
+This repository contains a set of Jupyter notebooks implementing a complete pipeline for jigsaw-puzzle piece matching.
+The goal is to take raw puzzle-piece images, preprocess them, extract meaningful features, and match them accurately.
+The project demonstrates image-processing techniques, descriptor extraction, and matching algorithms, with an optional interactive UI for Google Colab.

 Key goals:
 - Prepare and clean puzzle-piece images